-366 Cyberfeminism and New Media Practices (3)
+366 Designing Art and Art Games (3)

-Using contemporary cybertheory and cyberpunk fiction as a foundation, students will explore the tools and techniques of new media through the lens of cyberfeminism.
-The course will explore the key issues of cyberfeminism, namely the position of women in technological disciplines, the unique experiences of women within technoculture, and the gendering of various technologies.
-Creative projects and assignments will explore hypertext and non-linear narrative, generative/programmatic net+ art, gaming, virtual personae and environments.
+Students will explore the tools and techniques of participatory new media through the lens of feminism.
+The course will explore the key issues of feminism in the visual arts and new media, namely the position of women in technological disciplines, the unique experiences of women within technoculture, and the gendering of various technologies.
+Creative projects and assignments will explore play and participation in a variety of contexts: hypertext and nonlinear narrative, generative/programmatic net+ art, gaming, virtual personae and environments.